teeworlds-ru/ddnet-insta/README.md

 # Features

+## stats tracked in sql database

+Every players kills, deaths, wins and more statistics are persisted in a database.
+There are no accounts.
+The stats are tacked on the players names.
+What exactly is tracked depends on the ``sv_gametype``.
+But here are some chat commands that work in any gamemode:

+- ``/stats`` Shows the current round stats.
+Takes a player name as optional argument.
+- ``/statsall`` Shows the all time stats.
+Takes a player name as optional argument.
+- ``/top5kills`` Shows the all time top 5 players by amount of kills.
+Takes an offset as optional argument ``/top5kills 5`` to see rank 5 till 10 for example.
+- ``/rank_kills`` Show the all time rank of a players kills compared to others.
+Takes a player name as optional argument.

 ## checkbox votes

 If a vote is added starting with a ``[ ]`` in the display name.
 It will be used as a checkbox.